michaelw730/irish/notes/where-you-are-going.md

 ||
 ||*Go doesn't affect words that begin with a consonant, but if the name begins with a vowel, h is placed before it.
 ||
-||Go dtí is used before nouns that are precede by the article:
+||Go dtí is used before nouns that are preceded by the article:
 |Tá mé ag dul go dtí an t-ospidéal. |I am going to the hospital.
 ||
 ||The word chuig is used instead of go or go dtí when you're talking about going to an event or to see a person.
 We'll deal with chuig in more detail in Aonad 11.